benchase33/blog_copy/_posts/2022-06-13-confounding_modification.md

 image: https://benchase33.github.io/testing.github.io/assets/conf_effmod_img/dag_3.png
 ---

-People often want to know if an event causes something to happen.
+<a id = 'footnote-1-ref'>People often want to know if an event causes something to happen.
 For instance, you might want to know if undergoing surgery will cause you to live a longer life.
 This is typically referred to as a *causal effect* because an event (surgery) causes something to happen (you live a longer life).
-Causal relationships can be represented by a *directed acyclic graph*, or DAG<sup id = "footnote-1-ref" >[1](#myfootnote1)</sup> for short.
+Causal relationships can be represented by a *directed acyclic graph*, or DAG<sup>[1](#myfootnote1)</sup> for short.
 Check out the sample DAG below<sup>[2](#myfootnote2)</sup>:

 <p align="center">
   <img height="200" src="https://benchase33.github.io/testing.github.io/assets/conf_effmod_img/dag_1.png">